Molar Mass by Freezing Point Depression—Classic Laboratory Kit for AP® Chemistry

 Determine the molar mass of an unknown by measuring the freezing point depression of its solution with BHT (2,6-Di-tert-butyl-4-methylphenol).
 The freezing point of BHT is first determined, followed by the freezing point of a solution of the known substance dissolved in BHT.
 The freezing depression constant, kfp, for BHT is calculated by measuring the freezing point for known solutions and is then used to calculate the molar mass of the unknown.
 Students gain the recommended familiarity with the observation and recording of phase changes.
 An alternative microscale procedure is included as a supplement.

 Complete for 24 students working in pairs.

-For macroscale procedure: 0.001-g precision balance (shared), beaker, hot plates or Bunsen burners, ring clamp, rubber stopper with one hole, support stands, 18 x 150 mm test tube, thermometers (preferably graduated to 0.1 °C), universal clamp, weighing paper, wire gauzes, wire stirrers.
+Additional Materials Required (for each lab group): 0.001-g precision balance (shared), beaker, capillary tubes, hot plates or Bunsen burners, mortar and pestle, ring stand, ring clamp, rubber bands, rubber stopper with one hole, stirring rods, support stands, 18 x 150 mm test tubes, thermometers (preferably graduated to 0.1 °C), Thiele melting point tubes (optional), universal clamp, watch glass, weighing paper, wire gauzes, wire stirrers.

 Using mathematics and computational thinking

 Planning and carrying out investigations